Shaun-Regenbaum/nRF52840-SDK-Overview/README.md

 # nRF52840
 This repository by Shaun Regenbaum for Huxley holds documentations and tutorials for the Nordic nRF52840 dongle.
+At the time, I found almost no good documentation for this chip, so I thought others may have encountered this problem as well.
+Otherwise, hopefully it has been solved by now.
 ## Table of Contents
 #### Set-up
 ##### &nbsp;&nbsp;&nbsp;&nbsp; Background